danimart1991/jackett2telegram/README.md

 Send `/help` command to the bot to get this message:

-> **Jackett2Telegram (Jackett RSS to Telegram Bot)**
+> **Jackett2Telegram (Jackett and Prowlarr RSS to Telegram Bot)**
 >
-> After successfully adding a Jackett RSS link, the bot starts fetching the feed every 600 seconds.
+> After successfully adding a Jackett or Prowlarr RSS link, the bot starts fetching the feed every 600 seconds.
 (This can be set)
 >
 > Titles are used to easily manage RSS feeds and should contain only one word and are case sensitive.
 >
 > Commands:
 >
 > - /help Posts this help message. 😑
-> - /add TITLE JACKETT_RSS_FEED_URL - Adds new Jackett RSS Feed (overwrited if title previously exist).
+> - /add TITLE JACKETT_OR_PROWLARR_RSS_FEED_URL - Adds new Jackett or Prowlarr RSS Feed (overwrited if title previously exist).
 > - /remove TITLE - Removes the RSS link.
-> - /list Lists all the titles and the asociated Jackett RSS links from the DB.
+> - /list Lists all the titles and the asociated Jackett or Prowlarr RSS links from the DB.
-> - /test JACKETT_RSS_FEED_URL - Inbuilt command that fetches a post (usually latest) from a Jackett RSS.
+> - /test JACKETT_OR_PROWLARR_RSS_FEED_URL - Inbuilt command that fetches a post (usually latest) from a Jackett or Prowlarr RSS.
 >
 > In order to use **Blackhole**, your _Torrent_ client must support it and be configured to point to **Jackett2Telegram** _Blackhole_ folder.
 >